IQSS/dataverse-puppet/README.md

 Known issues
 ------------

 * Rserve does not start after a puppet run ( it does on boot ).
-You need to start the service manually with `service rserve restart`
+You need to start the service manually after the first puppet run with
+`service rserve restart`
 * Vagrant installations could have various issues per OS and image.
 If the machine does not play along, then try out the know issues mentioned the [Vagrantfile](Vagrantfile).